When In Rome...

 When in Rome...

 This story is part of an ongoing series of editorials in which HMML curators and catalogers examine how specific themes appear across HMML’s digital collections.
-From the Saint John’s Rare Books and Arca Artium collections, Dr. Matthew Z. Heintzelman shares a story about Travel.
+From HMML's Special Collections, Dr. Matthew Z. Heintzelman shares a story about Travel.

 Rome has long been a destination for travelers from around the world.
 Books such as the 9th-century Einsiedeln Itinerary (Stiftsbibliothek Einsiedeln; Codex 326(1076), HMML project number 48559) provided an early guide to the churches and monuments of Rome, written for Christian pilgrims.
 In the early modern era (16th–18th centuries), the steady flow of non-Roman visitors into the city created a need for better orientation methods, and printed guidebooks soon became common.
 HMML and Saint John’s University are fortunate to have several such guidebooks—as well as collections of engravings, etchings, and historical resources—that provide us with the opportunity to “visit” early modern Rome.
 In the following, we will look at some ways that Rome was introduced to visitors from the 15th to the 18th century.